 We (she) finally settled on a place called Woodside Cottage where the proprietor Mrs Bhatty made no fuss to take in two random kids from Delhi.
 There was a verbal agreement over phone that we will arrive on 13th April morning and pay cash.
 We booked ourselves into one of the more expensive rooms for INR 4,000 a night - but more on that later.

 Our journey began with the Super Luxury Uttarakhand State Volvo bus from ISBT Kashmere Gate on 12th April.
 The fare was INR 781 per head one way till Dehradun (https://utconline.uk.gov.in/).
 The plan was to catch a cab from Dehradun ISBT.
 Cheaper options from Delhi were available to take us directly to Mussourie, but both Lady Di and I are pampered silly that way.
 We were booked on the last bus of the day at 11:59 pm.
 Being mere wannabe backpackers, we arrived well ahead of time, found a bench right next to the allotted bus bay and tried hard to look like seasoned travelers.
 So much so, that we might have missed the bus had it not been for Lady Di's timely prod to check on a bus which had been standing there for a while.
 For the benefit of novices such as ourselves, the buses are usually parked way ahead of time.
 So we were comfortably seated by 11:40 pm, offered our complimentary bottles of water and pleasantly surprised by an on time departure.
-We are stopped right outside the terminus by what turned out to be a true-blue backpacking couple, who stopped the bus, negotiated two seats on the spot and got on.
+We were stopped right outside the terminus by what turned out to be a true-blue backpacking couple, who stopped the bus, negotiated two seats on the spot and got on.
 We were in awe of them for the rest of our trip.
 The bus journey was mostly uneventful.
 I nodded off promptly like all well-fed Bengalis do.
 If anything happened, Lady Di will have to write about it.
 I was woken up around 5:30 am next morning to realise we were almost at Dehradun ISBT.
 We reached at 6:00 am.
 This put a proverbial spanner in our plans.
 The scheduled arrival as per the Website was 7:00 am and we had planned our trip to Landour from Dehradun accordingly.
 Having arrived a good one hour earlier, we were at a loss as everything was shut.
 Thankfully, the Taxi stand was open right within the ISBT gates.
 From Dehradun ISBT to Landour Sister's Bazar was a fixed rate of INR 1550 (Mussourie was a couple of hundred bucks less).
 We got a Swift Dzire for that money and made a comfortable journey in a little above an hour.
 Here, we were in a dilemma.
 Sister's Bazar essentially is 3 little stores - Landour Bakehouse, Prakash's Handicrafts and a grocery store (more on each later).
 But nothing opens before 8 am and our watches showed 7:20 ish.
 We weren't sure if we could check-in so early at our homestay where we had indicated an arrival of 11 am.
 Left with no other option we called Mr. Jagdish, our homestay caretaker, who was supposed to meet us at the Bazar.
 After some trouble, we patched through and he asked us to wait.
 What we expected to be a short wait, turned out to be a good 15 minutes.
 It was when we started to follow him back that we realised why.
 Woodside Cottage is not on your main road.
 A mountain trail veers off a little ahead of Landour Bakehouse and climbs down to the cottage.
 For someone whose daily exercise involves several walks up and down from the office smoking area, this revelation was a bit shocking.
 Lady Di was not excited either.
 We made our way down carefully, following Jagdish-bhaiya.
 It took us a better part of 20 minutes to drag ourselves down to the Cottage.
 And we knew everything was worth it- the climb, the money, the frustrations.
 It was just the kind of place we were looking for.
 A lovely old cottage in Red and White, nestled away on the slopes - no cars, no traffic, no hawkers, no selfie-stick wielding groups of mammals.
 Serene, lush green, birds chirping and clear view of the valley.

 We were greeted warmly by a concerned Mrs. Bhatty.
 What a woman!
 I won't go into great details about her but to get an idea, you can read her autobiography (http://www.amazon.in/Purdah-Piccadilly-Muslim-Struggle-Identity/dp/9351508242).
 She deserves a separate blog altogether.
 One rarely comes across such characters in one's daily lives.
 She laid down the house-rules for us, which weren't really too onerous for city-bred folk like us.
 After a home-made breakfast by Bina-didi (Jagdish's consort), we went up to our room and a had a nap.
 The room was gorgeous!
 Spacious with a Queen sized bed, a terrace and a balcony.
 The bathroom was well-fitted and bigger than my bedroom.
 Possibly bigger than my Mumbai apartment back in the days.
 Over the course of three days that we stayed, a large part of it was spent enjoying the room.
 I am keen to head back there during monsoon sometime and just sip on tea and coffee sitting on the balcony and reading the whole time.